Exploitation

 Jubilees 24:2

-And in the 1st year of the 4th week a famine began in the land, besides the 1st famine, which had been in the days of Abraham.
+In the 1st year of the 4th week, a famine began in the land.
+This was separate from the earlier famine that happened during the days of Abraham.

 Esau and Nimrod go hunting